mvconsbruch/AnaNT/README.md

 ## Solutions to the exercise sheets
 Warning: These are non-official, there might be errors.
+* A full solution to Sheet 0 can be found on pages 6ff in Brüdern's _Einführung in die analytische Zahlentheorie_ (german), or (in a slightly different form) on the first few pages of Gerals Tenenbaum's _Introduction to analytic and probabilistic number theory._
 * [Sheet 1](Sheet1/Sheet1.pdf)
 * [Sheet 2](Sheet2/Sheet2.pdf)